playfulprogramming/playfulprogramming/content/crutchcorn/collections/framework-field-guide-ecosystem/posts/ffg-ecosystem-styling/index.md

 </style>
 ```

-This means that instead of having one-off classes that are utilized on a case by case basis, we have global classes that are reused across the entire application.
+This means that instead of having one-off classes that are used on a case-by-case basis, we have global classes that are reused across the entire application.

 This comes with a few added benefits: